-Since his initial diagnosis, Morgan has added many more, while experiencing several allergic reactions.
+Since his initial diagnosis, Morgan has added many more allergies, while experiencing several reactions.
 He has life-threatening food allergies to peanuts, tree nuts, sesame, fish and shellfish along with eczema, environmental allergies (furry pets and pollen) and mild asthma.
 This combination made living in a dorm a distant hope.
 Still, we wanted to be open to all possibilities.

-First, start by getting more information about the colleges on your child’s list by visiting the school’s website.
+First, start by getting more information about the schools on your child’s list by visiting a college’s website.
 Owing to the jump in the number of students coming into college with special food needs – celiac, vegan, vegetarian, allergies, intolerances, Crohn’s and colitis – many colleges now offer special menus and apps to track ingredients.
 Some have a dietitian on staff to assist with safe dining options.
 Dig deep into all the available information.

 Even among teens without food allergies, there are plenty who are not ready to be hundreds or thousands of miles away from home.
 Others are more than ready.
 In any case, at age 18, food-allergic students, like the rest of the college-bound cohort, are considered legal adults.
-So, Mom and Dad, that means you won’t be negotiating accommodations with the Disability Services Office (DSO) of the college – your child will be!
+So parents, that means you won’t be negotiating accommodations with the Disability Services Office (DSO) of the college – your child will be.

-Before leaving home, we agreed Morgan needed to learn and be willing to: ALWAYS carry his epinephrine auto-injectors; order food at a restaurant; grocery shop and cook for himself; properly react to an allergic reaction or anaphylaxis; train his friends about allergic reactions and administering his epinephrine auto-injector; be comfortable speaking with a doctor; remember to take all his medications for pollen allergies and asthma; advocate for himself with teachers, the Disability Services Office, chefs and employers.
+Before leaving home, we agreed Morgan needed to learn and be willing to: always carry his epinephrine auto-injectors, order food at a restaurant, grocery shop and cook for himself, and properly respond to an allergic reaction or anaphylaxis.
+He also had to train his friends about allergic reactions and administering his auto-injector.
+He also needed to be comfortable speaking with a doctor, remember to take his medications for pollen allergies and asthma, and advocate for himself with teachers, the Disability Services Office, chefs and employers.

-This list may seem long; but that’s why it’s never too early to begin getting your child ready for the world on their own – and you have 18 years to work on it.
+This list is long.
+But that’s why it’s never too early to begin getting your child ready for the world on their own – and you have 18 years to work on it.

 Start by evaluating you and your child’s own needs for college accommodations: What is your teen’s ideal living situation for her or his college years?
 Being at home, in a dorm or in an apartment?
 What is your child’s ideal college academically?
 Can these two criteria be met by one college?